FAIR-Chem/fairchem/docs/core/gotchas.md

 # The forces don't sum to zero

 In DFT, the forces on all the atoms should sum to zero; otherwise, there is a net translational or rotational force present.
-This is not enforced in OCP models.
+This is not enforced in fairchem models.
 Instead, individual forces are predicted, with no constraint that they sum to zero.
 If the force predictions are very accurate, then they sum close to zero.
 You can further improve this if you subtract the mean force from each atom.

 ```{code-cell} ipython3
 from fairchem.core.models.model_registry import model_name_to_local_file